davecparker/code12/Doc/API.md

 The default alignment is `"center"`, so that objects are horizontally and vertically centered around the (x, y) coordinates of the object.

+Line objects (see [ct.line()]) ignore the alignment setting and are always drawn from the first point to the second point.

 #### Example
 ```
 // Make the score text right-aligned in the upper right of the screen